codepilotsf/prewind/README.md

 Prewind's utility classes reference CSS variables for colors, spacing, fonts, and other design tokens.
 You need to define these variables somewhere in your CSS — either in a separate file, or at the top of your global stylesheet.

-You can copy the [default theme](https://github.com/codepilotsf/prewind/blob/main/theme.css) from the repository and customize it, or define the variables yourself:
+You can get the default theme by running `npx prewindcss theme` (copies to clipboard), or copy it from the [repository](https://github.com/codepilotsf/prewind/blob/main/theme.css) and customize it.
+Alternatively, define the variables yourself:

 ```css
 :root {